 - The practising rights of EU lawyers in England and Wales go above and beyond the baseline commitments that the UK has taken under the EU-UK Trade and Cooperation Agreement

-- Barring the six activities reserved to the legal professions of England and Wales, you do not need to be a qualified solicitor to provide legal services and/or draft contracts under English law
+- Barring the six activities reserved to the legal professions of England and Wales, claims management, financial services and immigration work, you do not need to be a qualified solicitor to provide legal services and/or draft contracts under English law

 Practising rights for EU and foreign lawyers in England and Wales

 The UK left the EU single market and customs union on 31 December 2020, meaning EU laws, regulations and directives no longer apply in the country.
 These include:

 - the Lawyers' Services Directive 1997